By the time you’re finished reading this article your weed knowledge will go from “grandma” to “Snoop Dogg”.

 CBD (Cannabidiol) is the second most prominent cannabinoid, however, it is a non-psychoactive substance.

-CBD has extremely strong anti-inflammatory properties and is generally considered the main contributor to cannabis’ medical effects.
+CBD has extremely strong anti-inflammatory properties and is generally desirable for medical users who would like to relieve certain symptoms without getting intoxicated.

-THC and CBD percentages vary in each plant, which has a lot to do with both the strain type as well as how healthy and carefully it is grown.
+THC and CBD percentages vary for each plant, which has a lot to do with both the strain type as well as how healthy and carefully it is grown.

-Lately, there have been cannabis strains that are CBD dominant, and those have around 8-15% of CBD and 5-10% THC.
-These strains would be, of course, more applicable to medical patients.
+Lately, there have been more cannabis strains that are CBD dominant, and those have around 8-15% of CBD and 5-10% THC.

 As you can see, these two cannabinoids possess plenty of healing properties and are the reason why cannabis has been so successful in treating medical conditions throughout its 12,000 year old history.

-When you shop for cannabis flowers, you will often come across a term strain.
+When learning about cannabis, you will often come across a term strain.
 The definition of the word strain is “a genetic variants of the same species”.

-There are 4 main strains (subspecies) of cannabis: Cannabis Sativa, Cannabis Indica, Cannabis Ruderalis and Hybrid strains (which are a group of their own).
+There are 3 main strains (subspecies) of cannabis: Cannabis sativa, Cannabis indica and Cannabis ruderalis.

 It’s usually 2-4 m tall, less dense and has more elongated buds.
-Its leaves are lighter green and the plant has a pleasant (sweet) aroma.
-Its trichomes are packed with THC, with only a little bit of CBD (up to 1%).
+Its leaves are light green and the plant has a pleasant (sweet) aroma.

-Cannabis Indica originated mainly in Afghanistan, Pakistan and India and it is the second most popular strain of cannabis.
+Cannabis indica originated in Afghanistan, Pakistan and India and it is a hugely popular subspecies.

 It is characterized by relatively short and stocky appearance, which, interestingly, perfectly adapts to relatively cool regions as well.